mendonk/crank-that-pydocs/README.md

 2. Error control and logging.
 3. Fine-tune model for better results or replace altogether.
 4. Make the chat stay open.
+5. Add the option to scrape by sitemap.

 ## Download llama 2